jarviscanada/jarvis_data_eng_IreneZheng/linux_sql/README.md

 ## Architecture and Design
 ![Linux Architecture and Design](assets/architecture.png)
 <br>
-This diagram shows how the Linux Cluster Monitoring System works.
-There are three Linux hosts that collect system information and usage data using Bash scripts.
+This diagram illustrates the operation of the Linux Cluster Monitoring System.
+Three Linux hosts collect system information and usage data using Bash scripts.
 These scripts run automatically through crontab and send the data to a PostgreSQL database running in a Docker container.
-The database stores all the collected information in two tables one for hardware details and one for usage data so everything can be viewed and analyzed in one place.
+The database stores all collected information in two tables: one for hardware details and one for usage data, allowing everything to be viewed and analyzed in one place.

 ## Scripts
 This project includes several Bash and SQL scripts that automate database setup, data collection, and analysis.